 SGCNZ National Shakespeare Schools Production (NSSP)

-NSSP 2013 has just come to an end.
-The 48 students spent the week working with directors Stuart Devenie, Rachel Henry and Tim Spite on scenes from Cymbeline, Pericles and Richard III.
+For NSSP 2013, the 48 students spent the week working with directors Stuart Devenie, Rachel Henry and Tim Spite on scenes from Cymbeline, Pericles and Richard III.
 There were then two fabulous performances, one at Scots College and the other in the Legislative Chamber, Parliament.
 We hope you got a chance to see these fine young people at work.

 “It was the most amazing experience in my life!”